Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The German bass-baritone, Sebastian Bluth, studied singing at the Hanns Eisler Academy of Music in Berlin under Peter Tschaplik.
 He attended Dietrich Fischer-Dieskau’s Lieder Classes, and also took lessons from Elisabeth Schwarzkopf and Peter Schreier.
 In 1992 he won a prize in the Paula Lindberg-Salomon Competition, and as a young singer he made his debut with a Lieder evening at the Feldkirch Schubertiade.

-Sebastian Bluth has made his appearance in numerous oratorio and opera productions with the Gewandhausorchester, the Thomanerchor Leipzig, and the Stuttgart Radio Symphony Orchestra.
-He also sang at the Kurt Weill Festivals and the Potsdam Music Festivals.
+Sebastian Bluth has made his appearance in numerous oratorio and opera productions with the Gewandhausorchester, Thomanerchor Leipzig, and Stuttgart Radio Symphony Orchestra.
+He also sang at the Kurt Weill Festival and the Potsdam Music Festival.
 Radio and television productions testify to the spectrum that this young singer covers.
-His repertoire stretches from baroque operas like Dido and Aeneas and Age Romanticism oratorios such as Brahms’ A German Requiem right through to 20th-century songs.
+His repertoire stretches from Baroque operas like Dido and Aeneas and Age Romanticism oratorios such as Johannes BrahmsA German Requiem right through to 20th-century songs.

-Sebastian Bluth's first solo CD appeared from Naxos in 1998, and contained Lieder by Robert Schumann (Dichterliebe and Liederkreis op.
+Sebastian Bluth's first solo CD appeared from Naxos in 1998, and contained Lieder by Robert Schumann (Dichterliebe and Liederkreis Op.
 39).
 He won the special prize for Lieder interpretation at the 1999 ‘Meistersänger-wettbewerb’ in Nuremberg.

 Regular collaboration has formed a bond between Sebastian Bluth and the Windsbacher Knabenchor, and he accompanied the ensemble on a millennium tour to Israel.
-They gave concerts including Bach’s E Flat Major Magnificat (BWV 243a) in Nazareth and Jerusalem.
+They gave concerts including J.S.
+Bach’s E Flat Major Magnificat (BWV 243a) in Nazareth and Jerusalem.

-Source: Liner notes to Rondeau CD ROP-2007 (Cantatas BWV 34, BWV 93 & BWV 100, conducted by Beringer, 2000)
+Liner notes to Rondeau CD ROP-2007 (Cantatas BWV 34, BWV 93 & BWV 100, conducted by Beringer, 2000)

 Contributed by